Wound healing – scars and white hair on horses

 How to prevent some scars and white hair on horses

-- There is no magic formula to preventing scars, but you can do a few things to help your horse heal with minimal scarring.
+- There is no magic formula to prevent scars, but you can do a few things to help your horse heal with minimal scarring.

-- Your vet can totally tell you if something needs sutures, a prescription ointment, or specialized bandaging.
+- Your vet can tell you if something needs sutures, a prescription ointment, or specialized bandaging.

 - Keep things clean!
 You don’t want to clean a wound so much that it gets irritated, but you need to keep contaminants out of it.

-- Flushing with saline is a good idea, using alcohol, peroxide or bleach is most definitely not.
-These substances, along with petroleum-based ointments and copper sulfates make wounds worse and can increase proud flesh.
+- Flushing with saline is a good idea, using alcohol, peroxide or bleach is most definitely not a good idea.
+These substances, along with petroleum-based ointments and copper sulfates, worsen wounds and can increase proud flesh.

 - Keep a wound moist!
 It will crack when it becomes dry and scabby.
 The easiest way to do this is to use a vet-approved ointment once or twice or more a day.